uoe-eng/tabularasa/README.md

 1. `TRRoot` - A `TabView` where each tab is a `TRList`.
 2. `TRList` - A `DataTable`.
+3. `TRDialog` - A popup Dialog window containing a `TRDetail` card.
-3. `TRDetail` - A 'pop-up' `Dialog` window, providing a view to a single row selected from the DataTable
+4. `TRDetail` - An editable form providing a view to a single row selected from the DataTable.

 ### Common Properties